wjnwjn59/YOLOv10_Streamlit_Demo/README.md

 # YOLOv10 Streamlit Demo

 ## Description
-A simple web demo using YOLOv10 and Streamlit.
+A simple object detection web demo using YOLOv10 and Streamlit.

 ## How to use
 ### Option 1: Using conda environment